-Tailgating is dangerous and leads to more rear-end collisions than any other type of driver behavior.
+Tailgating is dangerous and leads to more rear-end collisions than any other driver behavior.
 When someone doesn’t leave enough space between their car and the car ahead, it’s almost impossible to avoid a crash when traffic slows down or stops suddenly.

 According to the National Safety Council, drivers should use the three-second rule to determine a safe following distance.
 Unfortunately, not everyone follows their recommendation.

 To use the three-second rule, pick out a stationary object, such as a street sign, and count how many seconds it takes to pass it after the person ahead of you.
 Maintaining enough space to avoid an accident should take at least three seconds.
 If driving in adverse road or weather conditions, add one or two more seconds to the following distance.